System Design Space

 Block Servers — split files into blocks for delta sync

-Cloud Storage (S3-like) - storing blocks of files
+Cloud Storage (S3-like) — storing file blocks

 Metadata DB — information about files, versions, sharing